(ModernSurvival.org) – Which of These is a Sign of Heat Exhaustion?

 What are Heat-Related Illnesses?

-Heat-related illness, also known as hyperthermia, occurs when the body is unable to cool down, leading the core temperature to rise.
-Generally, evaporating sweat allows the body to release heat but in areas with high humidity, this process is slowed.
-Generally, these illnesses break down into two main categories: heat exhaustion and hyperthermia.
+Heat-related illness, also known as hyperthermia, occurs when the body cannot cool down, leading the core temperature to rise.
+Generally, evaporating sweat allows the body to release heat, but this process is slowed in areas with high humidity.
+Typically, these illnesses break down into two main categories: heat exhaustion and hyperthermia.

 Heat exhaustion is caused by an increase in the body’s core temperature without being able to cool itself.
 Usually, this occurs due to high temperatures in the environment coupled with heavy physical activity.
 Other factors that can lead to heat exhaustion include alcohol use, dehydration, and overdressing.